nacongodev/five-card-draw-variant-poker/README.md

 # Work in progress:

   - Vue Js: Style the app and add routing function
-  - Add a function to check the size of the card to reshuffle the deck when deck is empty
+  - Add a function to check the size of the Deck to reshuffle the deck when deck is empty